The Northfield Community blesses us with many opportunities to give and receive God’s mercy through others.

 - Emergency Shelter is provided, but space is limited.
 Household products are needed for the growing demand.
 Virtual Furniture Donations are also accepted for individual client requests—contact the CAC to offer your furniture for someone in need or check current needs for toiletries and household items.

-Discount food packs are available the first Thursday of each month from 3:30 PM – 5:30 PM through Fare For All.
+Discount food packs are available the second Thursday of each month from 3:30 PM – 5:30 PM through Fare For All.
 St. Dominic hosts: follow their updates on their website.

 Health Finders and Health Finders Dental